gtvj/cloud-cdn/README.md

 * Using IAM to create a user and group with the necessary policies (granting access to interact with S3)
 * Creating an S3 bucket and granting the permissions to our user
 * Enabling logging for the S3 bucket so that we can see what actions have taken place
+* For **each of the files to be served** selecting 'Make public' from the bucket dashboard

+Notes:
+* It's very easy to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) for an S3 bucket.
+This could be very good for us if, for example, we decided to use Ajax to fetch secondary items (whether the footer image or our secondary items in the mega menu).

 ## Using Travis